xloem/bitwiki/README.md

 A fork might need to be made of isomorphic-git to provide for http alternative support, which lets multiple accounts provide views of the wiki while sharing data resources.

+## Note
+	Monkeylord may be developing an on-chain website editor within bsvup.

 ## ---
 okay ummm
 ONGOING: please break code into multiple modules, don't code all in one file